SeeedDocument/Seeed-WiKi/docs/LinkIt_Smart_7688_Duo.md

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/LinkIt_Smart_7688_Duo/master/img/Connect_to_computer.jpg)

 **3.**Type **python /IoT/examples/blink-gpio44.py** and press **Enter** to run the Blink example.
+!!!note
+    Please note that there is 1 blank space after the first word "python", otherwise the example won't be found.

 **4.**After around 2 seconds, you will notice that the Wi-Fi LED blinks steadily.